History of Piedmont, California: Civic Center Plan

 This plan was presented to the community in 1922.
 It included expanding City Hall, building a city library, and connecting the entrance of Piedmont Park to the electric trolley line, which was the transportation at the time.
 Of the plan, little did materialize.
 The exedra, the structure that includes the iconic vase of Piedmont, was built at the head of Piedmont Park.
 Piedmont High School was built in 1921 and opened to students the following year.
 It was funded by a bond passed by voters in 1920.
 However, the stock market crash of 1929 plunged many into financial ruin that kept the rest of the plan, for which bonds had not already been passed, from completion.

 Racial segregation and violence

-In 1925, the city's first African-American homeowners, Sidney and Irene Dearing, got around the racially restrictive covenants by purchasing a home using a white family member as a proxy.
-A mob of 500 residents surrounded their home and demanded that they leave.
+In 1924, the city's first African-American homeowners, Sidney and Irene Dearing, got around the racially restrictive covenants by purchasing a home using a white family member as a proxy.
+A mob of 500 residents surrounded their home, threatened violence, and demanded that they leave.
 While the Dearings initially refused to leave, bombs were left around their property.
 Piedmont's chief of police at the time, Burton Becker, was an active member of the Ku Klux Klan, and could not be counted on to protect them from violent threats against their lives.
 They were soon forced to sell it to the city.